Understanding the Medicare Levy Surcharge (MLS)

 • Your family status

-• Number of dependants (if applicable)
+• Number of dependent children (if applicable)

 • Individual or combined annual income